Extracurricular Activities for your Child

 • Consultation is an expected practice under section 40(2)

-• Disclosure is required to implement parenting coordination
+• Disclosure is required to implement shared decision‑making

 • Waiting lists do not decide issues

-• Extracurricular activities cannot be used as gatekeeping tools
+• Extracurricular activities should not be used as gatekeeping tools

-Parenting coordination exists to implement court orders and agreements as written, with a consistent focus on the child’s best interests.
+Parenting coordination exists to assist with the implementation of court orders and agreements as written, within delegated jurisdiction, and with a consistent focus on supporting children’s stability and reducing their exposure to adult conflict.

-When parents prioritize transparency, neutrality, and respectful communication, extracurricular activities can remain what they are meant to be — a positive part of a child’s life.
+When parents prioritize transparency, neutrality, and respectful communication, extracurricular activities can remain what they are meant to be — a positive and stabilizing part of a child’s life.

-Written by Cori McGuire, a Parenting Coordinator with 28 years of family law experience in British Columbia.
+Written by Cori McGuire, a Parenting Coordinator since 2008 and a family law lawyer since 1998 in British Columbia.
 Read more about Why Extracurricular Activities are Essential for Child Development and Secret Activities are Co-parenting Poison.
 For further reading visit our Resource Library.